-Have you ever seen your cockapooch race around the house like a lunatic, maybe after a bath, or when you get home from a day out?
-It could happen late at night, when your puppy starts behaving like a ‘zoombie’ with the Zoomies.
+Have you ever seen your cockapoo race around the house like a lunatic, maybe after a bath or when you get home from a day out?
+It could happen late at night when your puppy starts behaving like a ‘zoombie’ with the Zoomies.
 This manic display is your pup’s way of releasing pent-up energy, and while it’s more common in younger dogs, older pets certainly aren’t immune.

-If you notice your pup zooming around the house with a case of the Zoomies on a regular basis, it could be because he isn’t getting enough exercise.
-You could try increasing their physical activities, as well as exercising their brains.
-We have a friend who plays a game of ‘find the treat’, which takes five minutes, but it’s equal to a 30-minute walk.
+If you notice your pup zooming around the house with a case of the cockapoo zoomies regularly, it could be because he isn’t getting enough exercise.
+You could try increasing their physical activities and exercising their brains.
+We have a friend who plays a game of ‘find the treat’, which takes five minutes but equals a 30-minute walk.

 Why do Cockapoos get the Zoomies after a bath?

-The only explanation we have is that water gets in their brains and causes a hilarious malfunction!
+The only explanation is that water gets into their brains and causes a hilarious malfunction!
 Yes, we know, that’s not the reason.

-Some experts believe post-bath Zoomies is a quick way for your dog to get rid of nervous energy that’s being pent up while in the tub or a confined space.
+Some experts believe post-bath cockapoo zoomies are a quick way for your dog to get rid of nervous energy that’s being pent up while in the tub or a confined space.
 Zoomies after a bath could be their way of showing you they’re relieved the traumatic experience is over.

 Does your cockapoo get Zoomies?
 And when?
 Are you quick enough to catch it on camera?
-We’d love to see.
+We’d love to see it.